ts756632/Case_Study/README.md

 The case study and datasets are from [8 Week SQL Challenge](https://8weeksqlchallenge.com/case-study-6/) created by Danny Ma.

 ## **Business Task**
+1. How do customers behave in an online shopping website?
+2. What are the top 3 products for each event?
+3. What is the conversion rate among different metrics?

 ## Tool used:
 #### 1. PostgreSQL: data analysis <br>